fdev31/archx/README.md

 - Fast - maybe the **fastest Linux** installer on earth
 - Small - the live system usually takes less than **30% of the original size**

+Here is a list of [Open issues](bugs.rst)

 ### Minimal configuration

 - intel i3 CPU / probably any 64 bits CPU
 - 1GB RAM
 - 2GB disk space (for *noobs* distribution, 4GB for bigger distributions, take more if you plan to store documents)

+#### Notes

-Note there is a huge performance boost on USB3 when running from pen drive
+- there is a huge performance boost on USB3 when running from pen drive
+- size may vary from one build to another, the space reserved for software is 3.5GB

 ## Why ?